 Bridges can be done in different methods:

 Traditional Bridges are the most popular dental bridge especially when patients have natural teeth on both sides of the missing tooth gap.
-It is done by using cemented dental crowns in the abutment teeth.
+Dentists do this by cementing dental crowns onto the abutment teeth. - Cantilever Bridges

-Cantilever Bridges only need one natural tooth next to the missing tooth gap to be done.
-It is done with one crown only, cemented to one abutment tooth.
+Cantilever bridges require only one natural tooth next to the gap.
+The dentist places a single crown, which is cemented to one abutment tooth. - Maryland Bonded Bridges

 Maryland Bridges are quite similar to Traditional Bridges because it uses two natural abutment teeth on both sides of the gap.
 However, instead of using cemented crowns, the Maryland Bridge uses a framework of bonded metal or porcelain to the backs of the abutment teeth.